Install Node.js and npm without future regret

 Alternatives

-- nvm — bash-only, slower than fnm, doesn't work on Windows native (use nvm-windows there).
-Mature and most-documented.
+- nvm: bash-only, slower than fnm, and no native Windows support (use nvm-windows there).
+It's mature and the most documented.

-- Volta — handles Node, npm, yarn, pnpm.
+- Volta: handles Node, npm, yarn, and pnpm.
 Pins versions per project via

-brew install node) or apt, but you'll regret it the first time a project pins Node 18 and another pins 22.
+brew install node) or apt.
+You'll regret it the first time one project pins Node 18 and another pins 22.

 Verify